epomatti/az-static-webapps/README.md

 Private static web app accessible via Private Endpoints and blocked to the internet.

 Since it is not possible to use a [custom domain](https://stackoverflow.com/a/72241461/3231778) with private endpoints I deployed a private Application Gateway for the purpose of demonstration.
-This might not be optimal for a Static Web Site but get's the done, but it would be prohibitive if you depend on Enterprise-Edge capabilities.
+This might not be optimal for a Static Web Site but get's the job done, but it would be prohibitive if you depend on Enterprise-Edge capabilities.

 ![](.docs/staticwebapp.drawio2.svg?)